siavashhbb95/siavashhbb95/README.md

 - 👋 Hi, I’m @siavashhbb95
-- 👀 I’m interested in Machine Learning, Data Science
+- 👀 I’m interested in GeoAI and Spatial Analysis
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on understanding cities and built environment through data driven approaches
-- 📫 How to reach me ...
+- 📫 How to reach me siavashhbb95@outlook.com

 <!---
 siavashhbb95/siavashhbb95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.